CEI-lab/ece3400-2018/docs/tutorials/readme.md

 [2017 Team Websites](https://cei-lab.github.io/ece3400-2017/teams.html)

+Also, check out this brief on [systems design](./Systems_design.md) early in the semester - it will help you prep for the final competition!

 **Making Tutorials**

 * Making tutorials is a great way to earn extra credit.
 Please confer with the professor _before_ starting.
 [Here's a brief tutorial on making tutorials](https://cei-lab.github.io/ece3400-2017/tutorials/tutorials.html), with a list of possible tutorials we'd like to add.